random-wizard/phase-four/markdown/phase-four-combined.md

 ----------

 The character is exceptionally lucky.
-Once per game session the player may reroll any roll they wish.
+Once per game session the player may re-roll any roll they wish.
 A character with the Nine Lives power has an extra pool of Energy every game session determined by the Rank Value of the power using the "Nine Lives" table.

 NINE LIVES